vmantek/jpos-resource-deployer/README.md

 relative to the working directory.
 This configuration is just a list of properties specific to your application.

-You can set the CONFIG_FILE system property to override the location of the config file within the filesystem.

 ## Filtering

 You can use placeholders within your resources in the form of @@myProperty@@ or ${myProperty}